gasserma/dwr/templates/about.md

 ## Bibliography

 This is a collection of the influences and sources for this project.
-This is in no specific order.
+This is in no specific order:
 [Trinity Study](http://afcpe.org/assets/pdf/vol1014.pdf)
 [Trinity Study Update](https://www.onefpa.org/journal/Pages/Portfolio%20Success%20Rates%20Where%20to%20Draw%20the%20Line.aspx)
 [Guyton Klinger](http://cornerstonewealthadvisors.com/wp-content/uploads/2014/09/08-06_WebsiteArticle.pdf)